Sign Up For Free Class

 Discover How Martial Arts Has Transformed Lives

-5. Brian Moore et al. (2020 Oct).
-The effect of martial arts training on mental health outcomes: A systematic review and meta-analysis.
+4. Moore B et al. The effect of martial arts training on mental health outcomes: A systematic review and meta-analysis.
+J Bodyw Mov Ther.
+2020 Oct;24(4):402-412.